mcd005/algoPrac/README.md

 # algoPrac

 My solutions to Leetcode, Codility and HackerRank algorithmic problems.

-For my benefit the solutions have been sorted into different categories of problems.
+For my benefit, the solutions have been sorted into different categories of problems.

 Each solution should have in it's comments: